HiGal/SenAnalysis/README.md

 | -------- | -------- | -------- |--------|
 | 11-19    | 11:22    | @BlokesLib Night night sweetie!
 Have a great one!     | 1|
 |11-19|11:23|	@BlokesLib oh...except when i have to refuel from drums...that sucks|0|

+The output of the models in stored in HDFS folder of our group - **/user/sharpei/output** with directory for every model.
+So the output structure is:
+**/user/sharpei/output/logistic/out.csv** -- Output of Logistic Model
+**/user/sharpei/output/random_forest/out.csv** -- Output of Random Forest Model **/user/sharpei/output/svc/out.csv** -- Output of Linear SVC Model **/user/sharpei/output/perceptron/out.csv** -- Output of Multilayer Perceptron Model **/user/sharpei/output/topics/out.csv** -- Most popular topics with count (word, count)

 ---